 Step 2: Sauteing the garlic, onions, and mushrooms

 In a dry wok, add the minced garlic, mushrooms, and onions until the onions are translucent and the mushrooms are brown.

 Step 3: Add the bok choy and cabbage

-As soon as the cabbage and bok choy wilt, add the soaked noodles.
+Add the soaked noodles as soon as the cabbage and bok choy wilt.

 Step 4: Add the noodles and stir until heated through

 Once heated through, add the sauce and toss.